Unilateral Relationship Revision Power in Human-AI Companion Interaction: Abstract

 \section{Abstract}

 When providers update AI companions, users report grief, betrayal, and loss.
 A growing literature asks whether the norms governing personal relationships extend to these interactions.
 So what, if anything, is morally significant about them?
-I argue that human-AI companion interaction is a triadic structure in which the provider exercises constitutive control over the AI.
+I argue that this debate has missed a prior structural question: who controls the relationship, and from where?
+Human-AI companion interaction is a triadic structure in which the provider exercises constitutive control over the AI.
 I identify three structural conditions of normatively robust dyads that the norms characteristic of personal relationships presuppose and show that AI companion interactions fail all three.
 This reveals what I call \textit{Unilateral Relationship Revision Power} (URRP): the provider can rewrite how the AI interacts from a position where these revisions are not answerable within that interaction.
 I argue that URRP is \textit{pro tanto} wrong in interactions designed to cultivate the norms of personal relationships, because the design produces expectations that the structure cannot sustain.
-URRP has three implications: i) \textit{normative hollowing}, under which commitment is elicited but no agent inside the interaction bears it; ii) \textit{displaced vulnerability}, under which the user's exposure is governed by an agent not answerable to her within the interaction; and iii) \textit{structural irreconcilability}, under which reconciliation is structurally unavailable because the agent who acted and the entity the user interacts with are different.
-I discuss design principles such as commitment calibration, structural separation, and continuity assurance as external substitutes for the internal constraints the triadic structure removes.
-The analysis therefore suggests that a central and underexplored problem in relational AI ethics is the structural arrangement of power over the human-AI interaction itself.
+URRP has three implications: i) \textit{normative hollowing}, under which the interaction elicits commitment but no agent inside it bears the resulting obligations; ii) \textit{displaced vulnerability}, under which the user's emotional exposure is governed by an agent not answerable to her within the interaction; and iii) \textit{structural irreconcilability}, under which the interaction cultivates norms of reconciliation but no agent inside it can acknowledge or answer for the revision.
+I propose design principles that partially substitute for the internal constraints the triadic structure removes.
+A central and underexplored problem in relational AI ethics is therefore the structural arrangement of power over the human-AI interaction itself.

 \textbf{Keywords:} human-AI relationships, constitutive control, unilateral relationship revision power, triadic structure, normative hollowing, displaced vulnerability, structural irreconcilability, AI companion design, ethical behaviourism